rwitzel/CouchRepository/README.md

         }
     }

 One way to load the design document into the database is `DocumentLoader` but you can use any other mean, of course.
 You can use the repository as soon the design document is available in the database.

     DocumentLoader loader = new DocumentLoader(new EktorpCrudRepository(Map.class, db));
-    loader.load(getClass().getResourceAsStream("../Product.json")); // design document Product.json is taken from the classpath
+    loader.loadJson(getClass().getResourceAsStream("../Product.json")); // design document Product.json is taken from the classpath

+In case you prefer YAML documents, you can use the method `loadYaml` instead of `loadJson`.

 Finally, your Java-based Spring configuration might look like this.